cpan-authors/Crypt-OpenSSL-RSA/README.md

     $rsa_priv->use_md5_hash(); # insecure. use_sha256_hash or use_sha1_hash are the default
     $signature = $rsa_priv->sign($plaintext);
     print "Signed correctly\n" if ($rsa->verify($plaintext, $signature));

+# SECURITY

+Version 0.35 makes the use of PKCS#1 v1.5 padding a fatal error.
+It is very difficult to implement PKCS#1 v1.5 padding securely.
+If you are still using RSA in in general, you should be looking at alternative encryption algorithms.
+Version 0.36 implements RSA-PSS padding (PKCS#1 v2.1) and makes setting an invalid padding a fatal error.
+Note, PKCS1\_OAEP can only be used for encryption and PKCS1\_PSS can only be used for signing.

 # DESCRIPTION